Free Dog Training - (Resumes 01/11/2017)

 Love your dog but feeling the stress because he/she is not trained?

-Your dog should be outfitted with a 6’ standard lead (no retractable leads) and a choke collar (these are available for sale at the Shelter).
-Please bring a copy of your dog’s rabies and license certificate (not the metal tags) to the first class.
+Your dog should be outfitted with a 6-foot standard lead (no retractable leads!) and a choke collar.
+Please bring a copy of your dog’s rabies and license certificates (not the metal tags) to the first class.

 I LOVE your classes!
 I wish we could have come to more over the winter, but we really miss them.
 The socialization is important to us (and since we have a pit bull who has some mild socialization issues, we don't feel very welcome in a lot of other training classes in the area.)
 Please keep them going....
 I would even be supportive if you guys charged a small fee for the classes, too.